-Newman Farm Meadow and the abutting Newbury Lower Green are steeped in more than 350 years of local history.
+Newman Farm Meadow and the abutting Newbury Lower Green are steeped in hundreds of years of local history.
 The Newman Farm Meadow, conserved in the face of encroaching development, consists of old field and pastureland.
 The open field is proximate to other tracts of conserved land, including Old Town Hill Reservation across Newman Road.

 When the English settlers arrived in Newbury via Ipswich and the Parker River, they found Pawtucket settlements, including an agricultural village they referred to as “Quascacunquen” (Kwaskwaikikwen), called Old Town today.

 The Indigenous name does not refer to a “waterfall”, as is commonly claimed, but means “Best place to plant [corn]”.

 John Endicott Jr. first bought land at waterfalls on rivers in Essex County, including the upper Parker River, from the Sagamore Masconomet.
 Falls were important as sites for colonists' first woolen mills, sawmills, and gristmills.